 Many people assume Bhutan’s tourist fee is something paid on top of other expenses in the country.
 Not so!

-The daily fee should include:
+The daily fee for Bhutan should include:

 - Licensed Bhutanese guide from an official Bhutanese tour operator.
 My guide was incredibly chill, helpful, and a great companion throughout my 3+ weeks in Bhutan.

 - Driver and transportation.
 Usually, this means a comfortable and new 4×4, or a medium-sized tour bus.
 Internal flights are not covered.